Gil4390/useBGU/manual/mlm.md

               r2 : L1@B
             end

-:   Get mediators for a specific class.
+:   Get mediator for a specific class.

     User input:

-    :   `info mlm class L2@C -mediators`
+    :   `info mlm class L2@C -mediator`

     Result:

-    :   The mediators associated with the specified class will be shown in the Shell.
+    :   The mediator associated with the specified class will be shown in the Shell.

 #### Display Class Inheritance Overview